samail-islam/Creative-python/README.md

 <b>1.</b> Fork this repository using the fork button. <br>

-<b>2.</b> Add your creative project with description.<br>
+<b>2.</b> Add your creative project with description and commit changes. <br>

-<b>3.</b> Commit changes in a new branch.
+<b>3.</b> Come to this repository and go to pull requests, click the ``new`` button.

-<b>4.</b> Come to this repository and go to pull requests, click the ``new`` button.
+<b>4.</b> Then click `compare across forks` link above.

-<b>5.</b> Compare your branch and this main branch.
+<b>5.</b> Select this repository as `base` and your forked repository as `head` to compare.

-<b>6.</b> Make a pull request with a comment containing your project details. <br><br>
+<b>6.</b> Create a pull request with a comment containing your project details. <br><br>

 > if you want to do this using git from your local machine, then clone your forked repository using ``git clone`` command.
 Then add your project and push changes to github.
-Then follow the above 4-5 steps.
+Then follow the 4-6 steps above.

 If you're a newcomer or an intermediate python programmer looking for project to contribute, contributing to this repository would be a great start.
-I will check out and merge your commit as soon as possible to the main branch.